josefs/meta-paper/paper.md

 situations it is often better to write the array to memory.
 The function `forcePull` can be used to achieve this.

+The class `Storable` used in the types of `storePull` and `forcePull` represents all primitive types which can be unboxed.
+It is a synonym for the class `Typeable` in the `base` package and the `Unbox` class from the package `vector`.
+The type `Internal` is an associated type in the `Computable` class which translates types Haskell types such as pairs to their representation in meta-repa.
+Continuing the example from section \ref{sec:programming}, `(Expr Int, Expr Double)` will be translated to `Expr (Int,Double)`.

 ## From type level to value level programming
 \label{sec:shape}